-The Amsterdam University of the Arts (AHK) open its doors to the NXT Conference, which is part of the NXT Project, a 3-year project co-funded by the EU Creative Europe programme.
+The NXT Conference is part of the NXT Project, a 3-year project co-funded by the EU Creative Europe programme.

 |NXT Conference Participation Fee EUR 150|